McNerdius/TailBlazor/Source/wwwroot/content/build.md

 The site repo and [tailblazor-templates](https://github.com/McNerdius/TailBlazor-Templates){ target="_blank"} include scripts to fire off `dotnet watch`, wait for `*.styles.css` to build & Tailwind dependencies to install (if missing), and finally `tailwindcss --watch` (via `npm run watch`).

-The best option i've found to integrate this with Visual Studio UI is to use the [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NpmTaskRunner64){ target="_blank"}, and bind the relevant `watch` script to "Project Open".
+The best option i've found to integrate `tailwindcss --watch` with Visual Studio UI is to use the [NPM Task Runner](https://marketplace.visualstudio.com/items?itemName=MadsKristensen.NpmTaskRunner64){ target="_blank"}, and bind the relevant `watch` script to "Project Open".
 (Not "After Build", see below.)

 Other approaches: